dd32/td-gh-ex/readme.txt

 4. Complete all of the required inputs on the Catch Box Options page (in the WP admin panel) and click "Save Changes".

 == Changelog ==
+Version 0.2
+* Re-uploading in WordPress.org as the previous ticket got empty

 Version 0.1
 * Initial release in http://catchthemes.com
 * Submitted theme for review in http://wordpress.org